Giantpizzahead/judgelite/CONTRIBUTING.md

 So for now, probably report an issue or suggest a feature first.
 If you want to help us solve that issue / make the feature by creating a pull request, let us know by saying that in the issue / feature report (I doubt there will ever be a case where we'll say no to a pull request, but just in case...).

+#### Development Environment

+In order to write / test code for JudgeLite, all you need to do is write the code, then build and run the Dockerfile to test the code.
+This will be pretty slow the first time you do it, but it will be really fast after the first builds (Docker caches layers in the build).

 #### Tests

 As a side note, we do have tests in the **tests** folder.
 If you do make a pull request, try to add a test for the code you write.
 It's not mandatory, but we wanna try to keep our codecov in the A range (to get that sweet 4.0 GPA :smile:).